tthorntone/AdNauseam-Wiki/Dynamic-filtering:-Examples-of-usefulness-of-blocking-3rd-party-iframe-tags.md

 `iframe` are very often used by malware code on compromised web sites.
 The most recent example of this is [jquery.com](http://blog.jquery.com/2014/09/24/update-on-jquery-com-compromises/).

 The web site was compromised, and users of the site were served tainted web pages, which were causing a user's browser to download exploit kit from some remote servers.
-This was done 1st through a malicious 3rd-party script, which purpose was to dynamically create and embed a 3rd-party-sourced `<iframe>` on the page.
+This was done 1st through a malicious 3rd-party `<script>`, which purpose was to dynamically create and embed a 3rd-party-sourced `<iframe>` on the page.

 Using 3rd-party-sourced `<iframe>` to inject exploit on a user's computer is quite a common technique.
 Simply blocking 3rd-party `<iframe>` foils to such exploit.